Qatar summons U.S. envoy over video of soldiers laughing near flag

 The clip shows two uniformed U.S. soldiers, a man and a woman, speaking into camera and joking in front of a U.S. and a Qatari flag.

-"The U.S. military command was sent to investigate this incident and disciplinary action will be taken," Smith wrote on her Twitter account, responding to a tweet from a Qatari national.
+"The U.S. military command was sent to investigate this incident and disciplinary action will be taken," Smith wrote on her Twitter account, responding to responding to a tweet from a Qatari national.

-"Rest assured that these soldiers made fun of themselves and not of the state of Qatar," Smith said in another tweet, written in Arabic.
+"Rest assured that these soldiers made fun of themselves and not of the state of Qatar," Shell said in another tweet, written in Arabic.